scastlara/NewIt/README.md

 ## Run the server

-To run the server, go to your project directory and run the following command:
+To run the server, go to the directory newsreader/ and run the following command:

 ```
 python3 manage.py runserver